 Weight: 3.43kg | 19 tools | Size: 330 x 270 x 57mm | Rating: 9/10

-Cons: Lacks some basic wrenches as well as chain pliers and a torque wrench.
+- Lacks some basic wrenches as well as chain pliers and a torque wrench

 The cable cutters worked well and include an integrated end cap crimp, while the chain tool has a neat, sprung-loaded cradle.
 On the end of the BB spanner is the cassette lockring tool.
-It’s open ended, so it can be used to remove RockShox air caps, but the extra length and weight does mean you have to be more careful not to mark the crown.
-With only Y-handle Allen and Torx keys (it’s also missing a T10 Torx), you’d still need to buy an Allen key and Torx key block, as well as split link pliers and a torque wrench, but the Feedback Sports Team Edition is a beautiful, functional and portable tool kit from which to expand your home workshop.
+It’s open ended, so it can be used to remove RockShox air caps.
+The main omission is a set of individual Allen and Torx keys, but even so, the Feedback Sports Team Edition is a beautiful, functional and portable tool kit.

 Read our full review of the Feedback Sports Team Edition Tool Kit